-This Economic Development Incentive Policy will take effect on January 1, 2023.
-Substantive updates to the policy require City Council approval and statutorily required public hearings.
-Staff may make minor edits to the policy, such as updating links or clarifying process or text, without City Council approval.
-The most current policy will always be posted and available on the Office of Economic Development website.
+This Economic Development Incentive Policy took effect on January 1, 2023.
+Substantive updates to this Incentive Policy require City Council approval and statutorily required public hearings.
+Staff may make minor edits to the Incentive Policy, such as updating links or clarifying process or text, without City Council approval.
+The most current Incentive Policy will always be posted and available on the Office of Economic Development website.

+EXHIBIT A

-EXHIBIT A TARGET AREA MAP
+TARGET AREA MAP

-Target Areas align with the State of Texas Enterprise Zone designations20.
+Target Areas align with the State of Texas Enterprise Zone designations21.
 These zones are re-evaluated as part of the decennial Census.
 The map is searchable by address here.

-20 State of Texas Enterprise Zone Program FAQ
+21 State of Texas Enterprise Zone Program FAQ